PilotFish Integration Solutions Q&A

-PilotFish is based in Middletown, Connecticut.
+PilotFish has offices in Middletown, Connecticut and Tampa, Florida.
 Local solutions architects are available to provide a demonstration and initial consultation on how the eiConsole and eiPlatform may be leveraged in your environment.
 First-time implementers with clear requirements and a definitive schedule may also be eligible for additional consulting/development help at no charge.

 5. What information should I gather before starting a PilotFish product?

 PilotFish and DAS/BEST have collaborated on a template to assist agencies in gathering requirements for their integration projects.
-It can be downloaded here.
+Use this link to download the template.

 6. Does PilotFish provide professional services to help build out interfaces?

 PilotFish Technology offers a top-flight professional services team to assist in integration projects.
 The team is available on an as-needed basis, providing everything from occasional consultative support to full-scale staff augmentation.
 In order to facilitate the requisition of resources, PilotFish has forged a relationship with Tri-Com, a State-approved provider of professional services.

 Want to learn more and see how PilotFish products can help your agency or department?
 Click this link to contact the state’s CJIS Program Coordinator at the Department of Information Technology.